-JPMorgan: Bitcoin can hit $146,000 as gold plays factor
+Bitcoin can hit $146,000 as gold plays factor: JPMorgan

 Continue Reading Below

-“There is little doubt that this competition with gold as an "alternative" currency will continue over the coming years given that millennials will become over time a more important component of investors' universe and given their preference for "digital gold" over traditional gold,” wrote the team at JPMorgan led by Nikolaos Panigirtzoglou.
+“There is little doubt that this competition with gold as an 'alternative' currency will continue over the coming years given that millennials will become over time a more important component of investors' universe and given their preference for 'digital gold' over traditional gold,” wrote the team at JPMorgan led by Nikolaos Panigirtzoglou.

-However, investors should take note the "long-term" forecast is described as what could be a "multi-year process" as "a convergence in volatilities between bitcoin and gold is unlikely to happen quickly" the firm detailed.
+However, investors should take note the "long-term" forecast is described as what could be a "multi-year process" as "a convergence in volatilities between bitcoin and gold is unlikely to happen quickly," the firm detailed.

 |Ticker